-In October 2011, as part of an initiative to seek certain more focused collaborations intended to allow us to offset our research costs, the Company entered into an agreement with Global Blood Therapeutics, Inc. (formerly called Global Blood Targeting, Inc.), an early-stage biopharmaceutical company.
-Under an agreed research plan, scientists from Global Blood Therapeutics and our FTEs conduct research focused on small molecule therapeutics that target the blood.
-The Company provides to Global Blood Therapeutics access to certain research facilities, FTEs and other resources at agreed reimbursement rates that approximate our costs.
-The Company is the primary obligor in the collaboration arrangement, and accordingly, the Company records expense reimbursements from Global Blood Therapeutics as research and development revenue.
-Research and development revenue from Global Blood Therapeutics was as follows (in thousands):
+As part of an initiative to seek certain more focused collaborations intended to allow us to offset our research costs, the Company entered into agreements with two early-stage biopharmaceutical companies during 2011 and 2012.

+In October 2011, the Company entered into a collaboration agreement with Global Blood Therapeutics, Inc. (formerly called Global Blood Targeting, Inc.) ("Global Blood").
+Under an agreed research plan, scientists from Global Blood and our FTEs conducted research focused on small molecule therapeutics that target the blood.
+The Company provided to Global Blood access to certain research facilities, FTEs and other resources at agreed reimbursement rates that approximated our costs.
+In April 2012, the Company extended this agreement through December 2012.
+The Company was the primary obligor in the collaboration arrangement, and accordingly, the Company recorded expense reimbursements from Global Blood as research and development revenue.

+Research and development revenue from Global Blood was as follows (in thousands):